 Turn coffee shops and cafes into a public forum to discuss hearing loss!

 Most towns have a local coffee shop or cafe.
-Your school's audiology department could arrange weekly meetings where people in the community can meet with audiology students to discuss hearing loss challenges over a cup of coffee.
+Why not arrange weekly meetings where people can discuss hearing related challenges over a cup of coffee or tea?

 Café Philosophique is a grassroots forum started in 1992 by philosopher Marc Sautet in Paris, France.
 His idea was to bring together people in a public forum so that they could freely discuss ideas.